alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## 04/xx/23 -  Eric Smith -    Version 4.0.13
 **Updates:**
--   Switched Column Wizard Flow from Aura initiated to LWC
+-   Switched Column Wizard Flow in the CPE from Aura initiated to LWC
--       Provides a wider modal, cleaner exit behavior and eliminates conflicts with debug mode and clickjack protection
+-       Provides cleaner exit behavior and eliminates conflicts with development mode and clickjack protection
+-       NOTE: If debug mode is turned on, there will be no sample records in the Configuration Wizard datatable
 -       NOTE: Requires that the Datatable Configuration Wizard flow be Activated on installation
 -   Updated API versions to 57.0